Use restore local to inspect production data safely on your machine, and restore production only for deliberate incident recovery.

 - storage

-If the production Active Storage paths differ from your local Active Storage paths and you are not using -d or -c, set LOCAL_RESTORE_SOURCE_PATHS yourself.
+If the production file paths differ from your local file paths and you are not using -d or -c, set restore_from in the local config.

-restore local refuses to run when RAILS_ENV, RACK_ENV, APP_ENV, or KAMAL_ENVIRONMENT is set to production unless you explicitly override that guard.
+restore local refuses to run when RAILS_ENV, RACK_ENV, APP_ENV, or KAMAL_ENVIRONMENT is set to production.

 restore production